-Note: All pricing shown is billed directly by WaTech, and is inclusive of applicable cross connect fees; Monthly Recurring Cost (MRC) and Nonrecurring Cost (NRC).
+Note: All pricing shown is billed directly by WaTech, and includes applicable cross connect fees: Monthly Recurring Cost (MRC) and Nonrecurring Cost (NRC).

 For those customers requiring dedicated connectivity directly to a cloud service provider not accessible through the Equinix Cloud Exchange (ECX), the following connectivity option is available.